Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 - Memphis has won 48, or 76.2%, of the 63 games it has played as the favorite this season.

-- Memphis has a record of 40-6, a 87% win rate, when it's favored by -165 or more by oddsmakers this season.
+- Memphis has a record of 40-6, a 87% win rate, when it's favored by -165 or more by bookmakers this season.

-- The oddsmakers' moneyline implies a 62.3% chance of a victory for the Grizzlies.
+- The Grizzlies have a 62.3% chance to win this game based on the implied probability of the moneyline.

 Grizzlies vs. Lakers Over/Under Stats (Regular Season)